otrv4/otrv4/architecture-decisions/005-mix-key.md

 #### Considerations

-Transmitting the 3072-bit DH public key will increase the time to exchange messages.
+Transmitting the 3072-bit DH public key will increase the time it takes to exchange messages.
 To mitigate this, the key won’t be transmitted every time the root and chain keys are derived.
 Instead, this key will be computed with a DH function every third time and the interim keys will be derived from the